 Now, let's talk about the Language.

-I want to talk about the evolution process
+Now, Chris will talk a lot about specific changes in the language.
+I want to talk about the evolution process that creates those changes.

 This happens out on the Swift-evolution repository.